-L. A complaint submitted to the Commission or its staff, or testimony with respect thereto, shall be absolutely privileged.
+Q. Privilege.
+A complaint submitted to the Commission or its staff, or testimony with respect thereto, shall be absolutely privileged.
 No civil action predicated on the complaint shall be instituted against a complainant or a witness, or against counsel to either of them.

-O. The Commission shall keep a record of all proceedings concerning a judge.
+T. Record of Commission Proceedings.
+The Commission shall keep a record of all proceedings concerning a judge.
 The Commission's findings, conclusions and recommendations shall be entered in the record.

-P. The Chairman of the Commission may for good cause extend the time for the filing of an answer, discovery, commencement of a hearing, or transmittal of the Hearing Officer's report, and any other time limit set herein.
+U. Extensions of Time.
+The Chairman of the Commission may for good cause extend the time for the filing of an answer, discovery, commencement of a hearing, or transmittal of the Hearing Officer's report, and any other time limit set herein.

 A. Following the expiration of the twenty-one (21) days allowed for the judge's response, for any proceeding not dismissed, the Commission shall thereafter hold a formal meeting which shall be conducted in private, at which the rules of evidence need not be observed.
 The judge shall have the right to make a personal appearance with his attorney, but not to be present during the Commission deliberations.